jamesapcooper/jamesapcooper.github.io-src/content/links.md

 [Westminster Confession of Faith](https://www.opc.org/wcf.html) The confession of the Presbyterian tradition.

-[Bethel Christian Church](http://bethelchristian.church/) The church my wife and I currently attend.
-Come worship with us at 10 am on Sundays.
+[Trinity Presbyterian Church](https://www.trinityhinsdale.com/) The church my wife and I currently attend.
+Come worship with us at 9:30 am on Sundays.

 [Kirk of the Hills](http://www.thekirk.org/#welcome) The church where my wife were members during seminary.
 Worship at 10 am on Sundays.